emerald-dao/beginner-cadence-course/README.md

 <img src="./images/welcome.jpeg" alt="drawing" width="500"/>

-If you're seeing this message, you have arrived at the very first part of the Zero to Jacob course.
+If you're seeing this message, you have arrived at the very first part of the Beginner Cadence Course.
 WELCOME!
 My name is Jacob Tucker, and I will give a brief introduction of the course and what you can expect.

 # *Want to watch a Welcome Video instead of reading this text?
 You can watch <a href="https://www.youtube.com/watch?v=JBtmLjZBR6M" target="_blank">here</a>.*